Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 # Summary

-This file aims to keep track of how microbiome samples from the PSF experiment were pre-processed.
+This file aims to keep track of how microbiome samples from the plant-soil feedback (PSF) experiment were pre-processed.
 This document was mainly written by Marcela Aragon and Kris de Kreek but gathers tips and tricks given by Pedro Beschoren da Costa and Roland Berdager from WUR, as well as several online resources.

 # Why doing this?